cambialens/t3as-pat-clas/pat-clas-service/README.md

 Content-Type: application/json

 An array of data containing an element for each symbol in the hierarchy:
-* id : the ID of the classification symbol
+* id : the internal system ID of the classification symbol
 * symbol : the classification symbol
 * level : the level of the classification in the official hierarchy.
 Higher values are further from the root.
 Note that for CPC, levels 3 and 6 will be missing, but the level ordering from high to low is still consistent.
 * classTitle : The title for the classification.